 judgements and liens.

-Private Sale: Properties not sold at judicial sale are placed in a “repository” status.
-This in effect is a bank of unsold properties.
-The Bureau may negotiate a private sale of any property held in the repository.
+Repository Sale: Properties not sold at judicial sale are placed in a “repository” status.
+This in

 Unpaid taxes are filed in the Tax Claim Bureau Jan.
 15 of each year.
 Once taxes are filed with the Bureau, partial payments can be paid.
 If a tax is unpaid after two years with the Bureau and three years after it was issued, the property is exposed to the annual upset sale.